poshplum/poshplum/README.md

 pages, layouts and cards.
 Plum's UI components give you a refined presentation that's easy to apply.

+![diagram described above: routes, pages, panels, cards](./plumAnatomy.svg)

 Routes map from URLs to pages.
 Each page is presented with a layout, and layouts are shareable.
-Panels and cards can be used to construct pages by placing them into any content area.
-More than one page can be routed at the same time (typically with distinct layouts - more on that below).

-![diagram described above: routes, pages, panels, cards](./plumAnatomy.svg)

 Layouts provide consistency and reusability across various pages of your app.
+They contain named slots, and they package the "render props" pattern in a way that inverts control and simplifies syntax.

 You can make your own layouts (see more below) or use Plum's built-in layouts for responsive apps: